 Foreign exchange transactions: benefit from ups and downs in foreign currencies as a private individual too

 Purchasing and selling foreign currencies is not just beneficial for companies.
-Foreign exchange transactions can also be worthwhile for private individuals – like early booker Melanie Müller.
+Foreign exchange transactions can also be worthwhile for private individuals , especially if you regularly buy products from abroad, or if you are planning a larger, one-off investment in a foreign currency.
 Here’s what you need to know.

 The advantages of foreign exchange transactions